Rita Houston and Brandi Carlile in 2005 (photo via WFUV archives)

-Sarah came to New York City from Boston, Mass. in early 2006 to be the founding producer of the interview segments you hear on WFUV, including the long-form "Words and Music from Studio A" and "FUV Live" (Monday-Thursday nights, now at 8pm) and the short-form "Take Five" podcast.
-Her researching, writing and editing produced insightful interviews that felt like you were eavesdropping on an intimate conversation.
-Now as Assistant Program Director, you can still hear and see Sarah's production work on the air and on wfuv.org, keeping you informed about what WFUV is up to.
+Sarah came to New York City from Boston, Mass. in early 2006 to be the founding producer of the interview segments you hear on WFUV, including the long-form "Words and Music from Studio A" and "FUV Live" (Monday-Thursday nights, now at 8 p.m.) and the short-form "Take Five" podcast.
+She became WFUV's Assistant Program Director in 2009, and has now begun a new role as Production Director, overseeing WFUV's production efforts including on-air station imaging, content development, and FUV Live events.

 Her spare time is largely devoted to music too, whether she is seeing it, listening to it, or playing it.
 "I'm a sucker for artists who push the bounds of the acoustic guitar, whether that's topping it with a surprising lyric, throwing a beat behind it, or just making sounds I've never heard," Sarah explains.